dansanderson/easyasm65/README.md

 * EasyAsm reserves the memory ranges **$1E00-$1EFF** (256 bytes of bank 0) and **$8700000-$87FFFFF** (1 megabyte of Attic RAM).
 If your program overwrites any of this memory, you will need to reload EasyAsm, and any stashed source code data may not be recoverable.
 * EasyAsm reserves the right to overwrite **$50000-$5FFFF** (all 64KB of bank 5) when you invoke EasyAsm.
 Your program can use this memory while it is running, but the state of this memory may change when EasyAsm is running.
 Overwriting this memory may inhibit EasyAsm's ability to return to the `OK` prompt on `rts`.

 EasyAsm will refuse to assemble to addresses $1E00-$1EFF when assembling to memory, or when assembling a "runnable" program to disk (because the bootstrap routine may use it).
-This restriction does not apply when assembling to disk in "cbm" or "plain" mode.
+This restriction does not apply when assembling to disk in "cbm" mode.

 EasyAsm uses program memory ($2001-$F6FF) in three ways: